How to know if you qualify for a D-SNP

 If you’re eligible for both Medicare and Medicaid, you may qualify for a Dual Eligible Special Needs Plan (D-SNP).
 The additional benefits and care that come with a D-SNP can make it easier and more affordable to make your health a priority.
 D-SNPs help you stay on top of checkups, screenings and managing any health conditions.
 But only certain people qualify for a D-SNP.
 And the rules for eligibility can be confusing.

 If you have questions about D-SNP eligibility, help is here!
-Keep reading to the four things you need to qualify for a D-SNP.
-Plus, find ways to make it easier to check your eligibility and get enrolled in the right D-SNP for you.
+Keep reading for the four things you need to qualify for a D-SNP.
+Plus, find ways to make it easier to check your eligibility and enroll in the right D-SNP for you.

 1. You must qualify for Medicare